-Automatic Awards For Eligible Directors.
-The 1998 plan provides for automatic annual grants of restricted stock to directors of Simon Property who are not employees of affiliates of Simon Property ("Eligible Directors").
-Prior to May 11, 2006, each eligible director received on the first day of the first calendar month following his or her initial election as a director, a grant of 1,000 shares of restricted stock annually.
-Thereafter, as of the date of each annual meeting of Simon Property's stockholders, eligible directors who were re-elected as directors received a grant of 1,000 shares of restricted stock.
-In addition, eligible directors who served as chairpersons of the standing committees of the Board received an additional annual grant in the amount of 500 shares of restricted stock (in the case of the Audit Committee) or 300 shares of restricted stock (in the case of all other standing committees).
+From May 7, 2003 to May 10, 2006, eligible directors received annual grants of restricted stock under the 1999 plan.
+Each eligible director received on the first day of the first calendar month following his or her initial election as a director, a grant of 1,000 shares of restricted stock annually.
+Thereafter, as of the date of each annual meeting of stockholders, eligible directors re-elected received a grant of 1,000 shares of restricted stock.
+In addition, eligible directors who served as chairpersons of standing committees received an additional annual grant in the amount of 500 shares of restricted stock (in the case of the Audit Committee) or 300 shares of restricted stock (in the case of all other standing committees).